ThomasQuinnKelly/bip-reference-person/docs/developing-with-bip-framework.md

 For configuration and implementation information, see [Log and Audit Management](log-audit-management.md).

 ## Audit Logging
-Audit events may be triggered from an aspect or interceptor, and occur automatically when:
+Audit events are triggered from an aspect or interceptor, and occur automatically when:
-* A request is received at a REST resource class annotated with `@Controller`
+* A request is received at a REST resource class annotated with `@RestController`
 * A call is made to a remoted or inter-service partner
 * Data is retrieved from the Cache